Battle of Ezra Church

-After the Battle of Atlanta, with the Georgia Railroad cut, Gen. William T. Sherman turned his attention to the Macon & Western Railroad, running southwest out of the city.
-He ordered the Army of the Tennessee, now under Maj.
-Gen. Oliver O. Howard, to swing around from the Union left to the right, west of Atlanta, and bear down on the Rebel railroad.
-Early in the morning of July 27, Howard's troops set out.
-Confederate cavalry was alert.
-At 4:15a.m., with Howard's march just a few hours in progress, Gen. John B. Hood's headquarters warned Gen. Joseph Wheeler that "indications are that the enemy will attack our left."
+After his July 22, 1864 victory at the Battle of Atlanta, with the Georgia Railroad cut, Maj.
+Gen. William T. Sherman turned his attention to the Macon & Western and Atlanta & West Point Railroads, running southwest from the city.
+Prior to moving, Sherman adjusted his armies: Maj.
+Gen. John Schofield’s Army of the Ohio would hold the east edge of the city, while Maj.
+Gen. George Thomas’ Army of the Cumberland took up position to the north.
+Spearheading the movement to the southwest toward the Macon & Western would be the Army of the Tennessee, now under Maj.
+Gen. Oliver O. Howard.
+Early in the morning of July 27, Howard's troops set out but Confederate cavalry was alert.
+At 4:15 a.m., with Howard's march just a few hours in progress, Confederate commander Lt.
+Gen. John B. Hood's headquarters was warned by Maj.
+Gen. Joseph Wheeler that "indications are that the enemy will attack our left."

 There was a hitch, though.
 Logan's Union infantry already held Ezra Church and the vital Lick Skillet junction.
-S.D.
-Lee did not know that, however, as he sent two of his divisions, John C. Brown's and Henry Clayton's marching west out of Atlanta's works around 10a.m. on the 28th.
-After a mile or so, Gen. Brown, in the lead, came upon William H. "Red" Jackson's cavalry, who reported the Yankees in their front.
+Lee did not know that, however, as he sent two of his divisions under Brig.
+Gens.
+John C. Brown and Henry Clayton marching west out of Atlanta's works around 10:00 a.m. on the 28th.
+After a mile or so, Brown, in the lead, came upon friendly cavalry, who reported the Yankees in their front.
 This threw off Hood's whole plan.
-Gone was the hope of Lee's corps taking a defensive position at Ezra Church while Stewart posted on the left for a flank attack.
+Gone was the hope of Lee's corps taking a defensive position at Ezra Church while Stewart set up for a flank attack.
 The Yankees were already there.
-Young S.D.
-Lee consequently exercised field discretion, and determined to attack the enemy straightaway.
+The young Lee exercised field officer’s discretion and determined to attack the enemy straightaway.

 Lee formed Brown's division and sent it in around noon.
 Through thick woods Brown's brigades advanced.
-The Federals opened up, and from their hastily piled works of log and stone delivered cruel, effective fire.
+The Federals opened up, and from their hastily-built works of log and stone delivered cruel, effective fire.
 Brown's attack began to fall apart.
-With an enemy counterattck, the division commander sadly watched his men "driven with great slaughter."
+With a Yankee counterattack, the division commander sadly watched his men "driven with great slaughter."

 The two divisions of Lee's corps were through for the day, but not so for Stewart's corps.
-Having marched west on Lick Skillet to the line of the city's defensive fortifications, Stewart learned that Lee had already joined battle, so he hastened forward with Walthall's division, then Loring's.
+Having marched west on Lick Skillet to the line of the city's defensive fortifications, Stewart learned that Lee had already joined battle, so he hastened forward with Maj.
+Gen. Edward Walthall's division, then Maj.
+Gen. William Loring's.
 Lee, believing the enemy had just barely beaten him to the Ezra Church crossroads and therefore had only slight defensive works, determined to continue the attack when Walthall arrived.
-And so the slaughter continued as Walthall's brigade advanced shortly after 2p.m. over the same ground previously covered by Brown.
+And so the slaughter continued as Walthall's brigade advanced shortly after 2:00 p.m. over the same ground covered by Brown.
 Fierce musketry dropped Rebels by the hundreds before they fell back, seeking what shelter they could.
 Walthall ordered no more charges.
 The Battle of Ezra Church was over.
 Skirmishing rattled throughout the rest of the day until the Confederates withdrew under cover of nightfall.

 The Northerners, fighting on the defensive, suffered fewer casualties at Ezra Church.
-Howard's Army of the Tennessee closed the battle with fewer than 650 men lost.
-Confederate casualties at Ezra Church will never be confirmed, but a reasonable estimate would be more than 2,800 men, potentially surpassing 3,000.
+Howard's Army of the Tennessee, although failing to reach the railroad, closed the battle with fewer than 650 men lost.
+Confederate casualties will never be confirmed, but a reasonable estimate would be more than 2,800 men, possible reaching 3,000.